holonym-foundation/holonym-api/README.md

 #### Use with Snapshot

 To use with the ["api"](https://github.com/snapshot-labs/snapshot-strategies/tree/master/src/strategies/api) Snapshot strategy, specify the strategy parameters using the following format.
-Replace `123` with your action-id.
+We suggest that you use the default action-id `123456789`.
+If you are using a different action-id, replace `123456789` with your action-id.

     {
       "api": "https://api.holonym.io",
       "symbol": "",
       "decimals": 0,
       "strategy": "/sybil-resistance",
-      "additionalParameters": "action-id=123"
+      "additionalParameters": "action-id=123456789"
     }

 #### Use without Snapshot